All Episodes

 Exactly.

-All right, it's let me let me ask Danielle McLaughlin.
+Let me ask Danielle McLaughlin.

-Danielle, look, I I know you're a liberal.
+Danielle, look, I know you're a liberal.

-If God forbid you're in any municipal building and there's an active shooter in that building, would you prefer to know that there are armed retired police and military guys there that would be willing to engage the shooter and prevent the loss of human life?
+If, God forbid, you're in any municipal building and there's an active shooter in that building, would you prefer to know that there are armed, retired police and military guys there that would be willing to engage the shooter and prevent the loss of human life?

 Would you prefer those circumstances?